-But how do pharmaceutical and device teams use CI to successfully communicate in an increasingly complex healthcare environment – one currently defined by a growing number of powerful, vocal, and sometimes competing stakeholders?
-In this post, I explore practical ways to leverage the information from CI to achieve consensus among conflicting stakeholder opinions.
+How do pharmaceutical and device teams use contextual intelligence (CI) to successfully communicate in an increasingly complex healthcare environment – one defined by a growing number of powerful, vocal, and sometimes competing stakeholders?
+In this post, I explore practical ways to leverage CI to achieve consensus among conflicting stakeholder opinions.
 The result is a process that defines a product’s value fairly and creates messaging around that value to achieve your market access goals.

 Pharmaceutical and device companies are caught in the middle of an ever-changing revolution in healthcare – one that demands a paradigm shift in how marketing communications are developed and disseminated.
 No wonder it’s become second nature to focus only on science, data, and a few key stakeholders to help determine a product’s value.

 Companies usually take into consideration – albeit with varying degrees of success – the needs and opinions of payers, providers, and patients (the traditional “3Ps”).
 But what about the growing number of voices that are playing an increasing role in influencing the 3Ps at the regional, national, and global levels?
-Consider Centers of Excellence, caregivers, and the media, for example – all of whom 3D has identified as distinct groups that may affect your product’s future.
+Consider Centers of Excellence, caregivers, and the media, for example – all of whom 3D Communications has identified as distinct groups that may affect your product’s future.
 And this is just the tip of the iceberg.
-These voices are critical, and can be leveraged to “play off” of the unmet needs a product is addressing, emphasize key data, and help define value interpretation.
+These voices are critical and can be leveraged to play off the unmet needs a product is addressing, emphasize key data, and help define value interpretation.

-Action Item: Determine your “go-to” stakeholders – e.g., payers, patients, physicians – and then do a landscape and stakeholder analysis to determine the other stakeholders who may be influencing the decision-making on your product.
+Action Item: Determine your “go-to” stakeholders – e.g., payers, patients, physicians – then conduct a landscape and stakeholder analysis to determine the other stakeholders who may be influencing decision-making on your product.

-Once you decide WHO to prioritize for your value communications, it is important to understand HOW to effectively leverage their respective expertise.
+Once you decide WHOM to prioritize for your value communications, it is important to understand HOW to effectively leverage their respective expertise.
 It’s essential to convene representatives from these groups around THE SAME TABLE, AT THE SAME TIME.
-At 3-D, we encourage clients to convene a Value Communications Roundtable that includes representatives from diverse stakeholder groups so that we can understand their individual points of view, but even more importantly, see how they influence each other.
-Value Communications Roundtables are essential and can reveal what stakeholders need to hear to resolve differences.
+At 3D Communications, we encourage clients to convene a Value Communications Roundtable that includes representatives from diverse stakeholder groups so that we can understand their individual points of view, but even more importantly, see how they influence each other.
+Value Communications Roundtables can reveal what stakeholders need to hear to resolve differences.

-Action Item: Decide (often depending on the country) whether you want actual stakeholders – e.g., current vs. former payers, or current vs. former reporters – to take part in your Roundtable.
+Action Item: Decide (often depending on the country) whether you want actual stakeholders – e.g., current versus former payers, or current versus former reporters – to take part in your roundtable.
 If former, provide each representative with the “identity” of and background information on the actual person they are representing.

 The Value Communications Roundtable is where CI can be invaluable.
-By understanding the context underlying stakeholder concerns, product and marketing teams can work through the layers of preconceptions and “get to the issues behind the issues.”
-The “how” is really a process for exchanging viewpoints that creates distance and neutralizes the emotions that may underlie them.
-It’s like unraveling a Gordian knot, with a framework of problems that seem too complicated to solve.
-Contextual intelligence can be harnessed to resolve or reorganize the Gordian knots that are present around market access.
-Additionally, since self-interest and the psychological ”need to win” often come from organizational pressures, CI offers tactical ways to identify them.
+By understanding the context underlying stakeholder concerns, product and marketing teams can work through layers of preconceptions and get to the issues behind the issues.
+The “how” is really a process for exchanging viewpoints that creates distance and neutralizes emotions that may underlie them.
+It’s like unraveling a Gordian knot, with problems that seem too complicated to solve.
+CI can be harnessed to resolve or reorganize the Gordian knots that are present around market access.
+Additionally, since self-interest and the psychological “need to win” often come from organizational pressures, CI offers tactical ways to identify them.

-Once the roundtable has been completed, it’s time to develop Key Value Messages based on those learnings.
-3D urges clients to make sure the messages are aligned and consistent across stakeholder groups since these groups interact in the real world.
-In addition, “subset” messages targeted to the issues of each group should be developed, so long as they remain consistent with the theme of the key messages.
+Once the roundtable has been completed, it’s time to develop key value messages based on that learning.
+3D Communications urges clients to make sure the messages are aligned and consistent across stakeholder groups since these groups interact in the real world.
+In addition, subset messages targeted to the issues of each group should be developed, so long as they remain consistent with the theme of the key messages.

-ACTION ITEM: Test the messages across stakeholder groups at a message testing session.
-The 3D Message eVAL tool enables real-time evaluation of messages within and across stakeholder groups on three levels: credibility of the message, relevance of the message, persuasiveness of the message.
+Action Item: Test the messages across stakeholder groups at a message-testing session.
+The 3D Message eVAL tool enables real-time evaluation of messages within and across stakeholder groups on three levels: credibility of the message, relevance of the message, and persuasiveness of the message.

 The process takes practice.
-But while building consensus can seem impossible in the midst of conflicting stakeholder values and roles, contextual intelligence can go a long way for your value communications.
+But while building consensus can seem impossible in the midst of conflicting stakeholder values and roles, CI can go a long way toward improving your value communications.